 The pharmacy opens at 11:00 am

-In 2021, TCU was ranked as #6 in Best Counseling Services by the Princeton Review.
-Our staff includes licensed psychologists, licensed professional counselors, licensed clinical social workers, psychiatric providers, and pre-doctoral/master level trainees.
-Our services are covered by the cost of tuition, so students must be currently enrolled in classes to be eligible for our services.
-We provide:
+In 2023, TCU was ranked as #4 in Best Counseling Services & Student Support by the Princeton Review, which is a national ranking by students.
+Our staff includes licensed psychologists, licensed professional counselors, licensed clinical social workers, psychiatric providers, and pre-doctoral/master-level trainees.
+Services provided by our staff are covered by the cost of tuition, so students must be currently enrolled in classes to be eligible for our services.* We provide:

 - Drop-in crisis response and intervention